cncf/servicedesk/README.md

 The CNCF's [End User Community](https://www.cncf.io/people/end-user-community/) includes over 140 top companies and startups that depend on cloud native technologies and are committed to collaborative infrastructure development.
 The End User Community is an active participant in key technology decisions by CNCF-hosted projects with leadership positions on the TOC and contributions to many CNCF projects.

-For the definition of an end user see the [TOC FAQ](https://github.com/cncf/toc/blob/main/FAQ.md#what-is-the-definition-of-an-adopter).
+For the definition of an end user see the [TOC FAQ](https://github.com/cncf/toc/blob/main/FAQ.md#what-is-the-definition-of-an-adopter) on adopters.

 CNCF end users are telling their stories to help elevate the technical conversations to business objectives and challenges.
 CNCF projects are featured in these use cases and the impact cloud native projects are having on their business.
-You can explore case studies by project, such as [Prometheus](https://www.cncf.io/case-studies/) or [Envoy](https://www.cncf.io/case-studies/).
+You can explore [case studies by project](https://www.cncf.io/case-studies/), such as Prometheus or Envoy.

 ## Internationalization